Westerweel Group: The Hiding Operation

 Joop and his wife Wil Westerweel rejected any form of anti-Semitism imposed by the occupiers.
 They were involved in a protest against the dismissal of Jewish officials in the autumn of 1940 and helped a Jewish family to find a hiding place.
 But these were individual actions.
 They were not part of a resistance group.
-The request for help from Mirjam Waterman at the end of July 1942 was therefore very welcome to Joop.
+The request for help from Mirjam Waterman was therefore very welcome to Joop.

 Together with a few (former) employees of the Kinderwerkplaats, especially the Frisian socialist and conscientious objector Bouke Koning and handyman Jan Smit, a Rotterdam carpenter, Joop immediately started looking for hiding addresses for the Loosdrecht.
 That went well.
 Bouke Koning found about a dozen of them with family and acquaintances in Friesland, Jan Smit ten with friends of the socialist youth movement AJC.
 Joop Westerweel provided addresses at acquaintances in Zutphen and in the left-wing movement.

-After a tip of that the Germans would bring the Loosdrechts group to Westerbork in mid-August 1942, the hiding operation, began.
+After a tip of that the Germans would bring the Loosdrechts group to Westerbork in mid-August 1942, the hiding operation began.
 Stars were taken off the coats, the pioneers were given false papers and good advice on how to behave at their safe house.
 When the Germans arrived with a few trucks the Pavilion was empty.
 The escape operation was a success.
 But it was difficult to keep 50 people, some of whom were adolescents, in hiding.
 Some of the people who hid them had only promised shelter for a short period of time.
 Others were shocked by what is called the Jewish appearance of the pioneers and the fact that they sometimes barely spoke Dutch.
 Some pioneers could not stand the loneliness of an attic room or did not get along with the people who hid them.
 Moreover, more and more pioneers of other training courses who had heard of the successful Loosdrechts operation came forward.
 In short, new addresses were constantly needed and there were hardly any to find.